Maid Levy Singapore 2026: Concessionary Rate & IRAS Relief Guide

 The FDW Levy Concession Scheme (FDWLC): How to Apply

 Applications are submitted online through the MOM e-Service portal using Singpass.
-Most cases are auto-approved within a few working days, with the lower rate taking effect from the month of approval — it is not back-dated, so apply early.
+Most cases are auto-approved within a few working days.
+The concessionary rate appears within your next 2 levy bills, and levy adjustments are back-dated to the date you completed the required steps.

 Evidence you may need to upload depending on the pathway: